-While registering is free, we encourage donations to cover the cost of post-race snacks and water.
+While registering is free, we encourage donations to support the museum, as well as cover the cost of trail work, post-race snacks and water, and possible swag.
 You may register for Race Day (group race), Virtual (self-timed) race, or both.

 This is a trail race with some steep uphill climbs.
 Some segments are more like single-track mountain trails.
 This is a HARD course.